 The Department of Ophthalmology accepts four residents to our program each year.
 All applicants must register and submit an application through the SFMatch Central Application System.

-Applications for the 2021 Match season are due by October 16, 2020.
-Interview dates are Saturday, November 7, 2020 and Saturday, November 14, 2020.
-Applicants that are invited to interview will be asked to complete a supplemental/institutional application and will receive more information regarding the virtual interview day and schedule via email from the Department of Ophthalmology.
+Applications for the 2022 Match season are due by October 16, 2020.
+Interview dates are Saturday, November 6, 2021 and Saturday, November 13, 2021.
+Applicants that are invited to interview will receive more information regarding the virtual interview day and schedule via email from the Department of Ophthalmology.

 As the internal medicine/ophthalmology internship is a required part of our residency, candidates also need to register with the National Resident Matching Program.
 There will not be a separate interview for the intern year, and matched ophthalmology candidates will not need to interview with the Department of Internal Medicine.
 Applicants who match with LSU Health for their residency are required to submit a NRMP rank list with the LSU Health Internal Medicine/ Ophthalmology intern year as their only selection.

 Our Joint Internship